MyCryptoHQ/knowledge-base-content/troubleshooting/sending/eth-or-tokens-not-showing-on-exchange.md

   - Ethereum
 priority: 40
 date_published: '2017-06-20'
-date_modified: '2020-10-08'
+date_modified: '2021-01-15'
 ---

-First, check the transaction on [Etherscan](https://etherscan.io/) or [Etherchain](https://www.etherchain.org/), and ensure that there is no red ( ! ) symbol by the transaction.
+First, check the transaction on [Etherscan](https://etherscan.io/) or [Etherchain](https://www.etherchain.org/), and ensure that there is no red ( ! ) symbol or error in the transaction overview.

 ## Successful transactions